 This list provides information about legal assistance, advocacy services, and lawyer referral services.
 This list is not exhaustive.
 The Minnesota Department of Education (MDE) and its employees cannot provide recommendations on which resource, if any, you should choose.
 This list is made available to parents in accordance with the Individuals with Disabilities Education Act (IDEA) and the Pupil Fair Dismissal Act (PFDA).

 School Social Work Services

 School Social Workers are available to provide school social work and counseling for all Community of Peace Academy students.
 Students may meet with the social worker individually or in groups.
-If you have questions about CPA’s school social work services, reach out to Elementary Principal Molly Huml at 651-280-4579, Middle School Principal Joe Doll at 651-280-4601 or High School Principal Jason Carver at 651-280-4630.
+If you have questions about CPA’s school social work services, reach out to a member of CPA's Social Work Team or to Elementary Principal Molly Huml at 651-280-4579, Middle School Principal Joe Doll at 651-280-4601 or High School Principal Jason Carver at 651-280-4630.